thibautjombart/treescape/vignettes/treescape.md

 Finding median trees
 --------------

-When a set of trees have very similar structures, it makes sense to summarize them into as single tree, 'consensus' tree.
+When a set of trees have very similar structures, it makes sense to summarize them into a single 'consensus' tree.
-In `treescape`, this is achieved by finding the *median tree* is defined for a set of trees, as the tree which is closest to the centre of the set of trees in the tree landscape defined by `treescape`.
+In `treescape`, this is achieved by finding the *median tree* for a set of trees according to the Kendall and Colijn metric.
+That is, we find the tree which is closest to the centre of the set of trees in the tree landscape defined in `treescape`.
 This procedure is implemented by the function **`medTree`**: